YieldingData/Mesh-in-a-shell/firmware/esp32s3/lora/README.md

 # LoRa Module – Wio SX1262

 This module handles LoRa mesh communication for Mesh in a Shell using the Wio SX1262 module.
-It is responsible for sending and receiving messages, formatting them into structured packets, and enabling compatibility with MeshCore-based mesh networks.
+It is responsible for sending and receiving messages, formatting them into structured packets, and enabling compatibility with both MeshCore-based networks and Meshtastic nodes.

 ---